LIFE ON CAMPUS

 Reckord Armory: This indoor facility houses basketball, volleyball and badminton courts, and is home to the intramural sports program, which has more than 7,000 participants each year.

-Ritchie Coliseum: This former arena for Terp athletic teams features a gym, fitness room, weight room, functional training space an d multipurpose room.
+Ritchie Coliseum: This former arena for Terp athletic teams features a single basketball court arena, fitness room, weight room, functional training space and multipurpose room.

-Outdoor spaces: Try them all: La Plata Beach (turf fields, half basketball courts and sand volleyball courts), Engineering Fields (rugby, soccer, lacrosse, Ultimate Frisbee, field hockey and softball), Turf Fields (flag football, soccer, Ultimate Frisbee, lacrosse and field hockey), Fraternity Row (rugby, soccer, flag football, Ultimate Frisbee) and tennis courts.
+Outdoor spaces: Try them all: La Plata Beach (turf field and 2 sand volleyball courts), Engineering Fields (grass – rugby, soccer, lacrosse, Ultimate Frisbee, field hockey and softball), Turf Fields (flag football, soccer, Ultimate Frisbee, lacrosse and field hockey), Fraternity Row (grass – rugby, soccer, flag football, Ultimate Frisbee), Chapel Field (grass – flag football, soccer, Ultimate Frisbee) and 8 tennis courts.

 University Golf Course: The home of the Maryland men’s and women’s golf teams is an 18-hole, Audobon-certified public course.